diallo3/novosano/wp-content/plugins/agile-store-locator/readme.txt

 = How to add it on Page or Post? =
 With the easy shortcode, you can add Store Locator on page, paste the [ASL_STORELOCATOR] shortcode on your page or post.

+= Why Search is not working? =
+Either Google Maps key is not added with service or you have [Multiple inclusion of Google Maps API Key](https://agilestorelocator.com/wiki/plugins-map-slow-malfunctioning/)

 = Multiple inclusion of Google Maps =
 The most basic error is because of multiple times inclusion of Google maps, you can resolve the problem with the help of this guide ["Plugin's Map is Slow and Malfunctioning"](https://agilestorelocator.com/wiki/plugins-map-slow-malfunctioning/).